In 1990, at the age of 20, I moved to New York City and got a job as the tape room guy for Warner/Chappell Music Publishing.

 Legendary songwriter Sammy Cahn who wrote most of those huge Frank Sinatra hits!
 “Love and Marriage”, “Let It Snow, Let It Snow, Let It Snow”, “All the Way”, “High Hopes”, “Call Me Irresponsible” and many more.
-He lived in Los Angeles, but the New York office kept an office for him, which he'd visit every few months.
+He lived in Los Angeles, but they kept a New York office for him, which he’d visit every few months.

 I fixed his typewriter, then said, “Sammy - my name’s Derek.
 If you ever need anything, just buzz number 12 on your phone and I’ll be glad to help.”
 He scowled at me, then waved me out of his room.